KVSlab/turtleFSI/docs/source/using_turtleFSI.rst

 TurtleFSI is designed to be lightweight and generic, but we have added to features generally of interest: checkpointing/restart, and storing files for visualization.

-For checkpointing you can set the variable -checkpoint-step`` to set the checkpoint frequency, i.e., how often a checkpoint should be stored.
+For checkpointing you can set the variable ``--checkpoint-step`` to set the checkpoint frequency, i.e., how often a checkpoint should be stored.
 To restart from a previous checkpoint, use the command ``--restart-folder [folder]/[sub-folder]``.
 Note that the variables from the previous simulation will overwrite any parameters defined in ``set_problem_parameters`` or on the commandline.
 If you need to change a parameter from the